thephpleague/fractal/source/installation.md

 Installation
 ============

-Plates is available on [Packagist](https://packagist.org/packages/league/plates) and can be installed using [Composer](https://getcomposer.org/):
+Fractal is available on [Packagist](https://packagist.org/packages/league/fractal) and can be installed using [Composer](https://getcomposer.org/):

 ~~~.language-javascript
 {